kubos/kubos/docs/dev-docs/contribution-process.rst

 try to match the styling of the surrounding code.

 Update any documentation areas that are affected by your changes.
-For instance, if you found that a uart configuration option was not available for a certain board type, you would edit kubos-hal/kubos-hal/uart.h in the appropriate comment section with a new note about the unsupported option.
+For instance, if you found that a UART configuration option was not available for a certain board type, you would edit kubos-hal/kubos-hal/uart.h in the appropriate comment section with a new note about the unsupported option.